-- (i) The provisions of this section governing disqualification of a presiding officer also govern disqualification of the agency head or other person or body to which the power to hear or decide in the proceeding is delegated. - (j) If required by law to participate in the hearing or decision of a contested case, an agency head may continue to participate notwithstanding grounds for disqualification.
+- 1 govern disqualification of the agency head or other person or body to which the power to hear or - 2 decide in the proceeding is delegated. - 3 (j) If required by law to participate in the hearing or decision of a contested case, an - 4 agency head may continue to participate notwithstanding grounds for disqualification.